 TRADOC plans to roll out the first condensed manual — Unified Land Operations 3-0 – on Monday, the opening day of the three-day Association of the U.S. Army (AUSA) annual conference in Washington, D.C.
 The 10-page paperback ADP will provide soldiers with fundamental principles.
 More detailed information will be provided by Army Doctrine Reference Publications (ADRP).

 Field manuals will continue to “provide more detailed information about the specific tactics and procedures that support the ADPs and are talked about in the ADRPs,” Allen said.
 The Army also plans to cut the number of field manuals to 50 by 2015.

 Topics to be covered by the 15 ADPs include: intelligence, sustainment, offensive and defensive operations, mission command and civil support operations.

 Allen said there were two reasons the Army was pursuing the change in doctrine dissemination.
 “One is just to reduce the mass of doctrinal publications that are out there,” he said adding “it’s also an attempt to make our doctrine just as flexible and fluid as the soldiers who use it.”

 Through a secure milWiki created in 2009, soldiers can share their field experience.
 “We’re able to get those lessons learned from soldiers overseas in real time, quickly vet it and get it into the system for application across the Army,” Allen said.

 Entry filed under: Counter Insurgency, Lessons Learned, National Security and Defense, Skills and Training.
-Tags: Army, Army Field Manual, Combined Arms Center, Counter Insurgency, Defense, Fort Leavenworth, TRADOC, U.S. Army.
+Tags: Army, Army Field Manual, Combined Arms Center, Counter Insurgency, Fort Leavenworth, Topics, TRADOC, U.S. Army.